 - 5.0 Megabits per second – Recommended for HD quality

 - 25 Megabits per second – Recommended for Ultra HD quality

 Video streaming needs a good rate of download (measured in megabits per second), while online gaming also requires low and consistent latency – also known as ping.

 Latency is the amount of time it takes for your device to send out a request and get a reply, kind of like sending someone a letter and timing how long it takes to get one back.

 If this isn't the case for you, talk to your provider.
-There may be a problem with the NBN, with how much capacity your provider allots you, or with something in your own home.
+There may be a problem with the NBN, how much capacity your provider allots you, or with something in your home.